 Heart valves open and close to allow the blood to flow in and out of the four chambers of the heart in the right direction.
-If they are damaged (through infection or disease) they will either not open properly or not close tightly enough and leak.
+If they are damaged through infection (also called endocarditis) or disease they will either not open properly, and become stenotic or not close tightly enough, and leak.
 Both problems mean the heart has to pump harder.
 A new aortic valve relieves the strain on the heart and aims to ease symptoms such as breathlessness and chest pain.

 The severity of the valve disease is based on physical examination and the echocardiographic findings.
 The indications for intervention are based on the following:

 - the severity of valvular dysfunction,

 - the response of the heart to he presence of valvular disease (dilatation, hypertrophy, failure),

 - the effect on the pulmonary or systemic circulation, and